For more than 70 years, Wycliffe has helped people around the world translate the Bible into their own languages.

 In 1999, our leaders realized that at the speed we were going, it would be at least 2150 before a Bible translation could be started for every language that needed one.

-As they thought about the people dying around the world every day without hearing the Good News of the gospel, they felt God calling them to adopt a new goal for accomplishing this mission.
+As they thought about the people perishing around the world every day without receiving the Good News of the gospel, they felt God calling them to adopt a new goal for accomplishing this mission.

-Our leaders committed that we would do everything we could to see a Bible translation program in progress in every language still needing one by 2025.
-We initially called this goal “Vision 2025,” although we later adopted the words as our mission statement.
+Our leaders committed to do everything we could to see a Bible translation program in progress in every language still needing one by 2025.

 Sign up to receive our monthly e-newsletter and a few emails about ways to get involved in our work.